Online Distance Education (DE) University Associate Certificate in Agribusiness Management (AGB) at N.C. State University

 All ARE online courses require in-person proctoring of exams.
 This policy requires students to arrange for proctoring of exams for each class with the assistance of DELTA Testing Services.
 Prospective program participants should ensure that this requirement can be met for all certificate courses before applying for enrollment in an ARE certificate program.

 - Review program of study and application materials for the Associate Certificate in Agribusiness Management to decide if this program is right for you.
 Applicant must have graduated from high school at least a year prior to applying to this certificate program.
 See fall and spring tuition and fees (select “Standard DE Rate” link), and summer tuition and fees information, also.
 Potential students should check to see if their education benefits, including military tuition assistance or GI Bill, will provide tuition for all courses required for this program before applying.
 Additionally, financial aid may not be available for this certificate, or other non-degree programs or certificates, at N.C.
 State University.
 More information on military education benefits is available at http://registrar.ncsu.edu/veterans/.
-If you have general questions about distance education, please see the list of frequently asked questions.
+If you have general questions about distance education, please go to the Support Center page.
 Please also see the Testing Policy before applying to this program.

 - Submit the Associate Certificate in AGB application and required transcript, after you are accepted as an NDS student.
 There is no application deadline for the Associate Certificate in AGB application.
 However, students are encouraged to submit their NDS and Certificate applications a few weeks before the NDS course registration period opens, for Fall or Spring semesters, or Summer Sessions.
 This will allow time for course planning and registration.
 See step number 4.